alvintu/FlutterCode/jopets_app/README.md

 - create a singleton for currency - in Flutter, you call pass state in callbacks, but the recommended way to share app state is to use the provider package, which is talked about in [simple app state management](https://flutter.dev/docs/development/data-and-backend/state-mgmt/simple)
 - display a list of strings - in Flutter, there are many ways to display [lists](https://api.flutter.dev/flutter/dart-core/List-class.html), but to display an array of strings was difficult for me (relative to iOS/Javascript/Python).
 Despite going through official Flutter documentation and asking questions on the /r/FlutterDev discord.
 Since it's only my second day on Flutter, I may be missing some key concepts in how a List is generated or Flutter's widgets behave.

 For now, I'm going to make a SwiftUI version of the idea and then come back to this project.
+I'm also going to review the [Flutter catalog app](https://github.com/flutter/samples/tree/master/provider_shopper) to example to dive deeper on shared app state.